Maria Chao, DrPH, MPA

 2019 - Diversity, Equity, and Inclusion Champion Training, University of California

-Postdoctoral Studies, - Graduate Division, University of California, San Francisco
+Postdoctoral Studies, 2011 - Integrative Medicine, University of California, San Francisco

 - A Randomized Clinical Trial of Group Acupuncture for Painful Diabetic Neuropathy Among Diverse Safety Net Patients.

 - Acupuncture Augmentation of Lidocaine for Provoked, Localized Vulvodynia: A Feasibility and Acceptability Study.

 - Improving Access to Integrative Oncology Through Group Medical Visits: A Pilot Implementation Project.